Parimal7/parimal7.github.io/projects.md

 ---
 layout: page
 title: Projects
-subtitle: Here you can find the technical projects I make along with their github links.
+subtitle: Some of my techncial projects.
+Click the header to visit their github repos.
 ---

 ## [Chess Bot](https://github.com/Parimal7/ChessAI)
-The visualization for board and chess moves can be found [here](https://chessboardjs.com/) and [here](https://github.com/jhlywa/chess.js).
-The algorithm used is minimax algorithm, and optimized by using alpha-beta pruning.
+Visualization for the chessboard and chess moves can be found [here](https://chessboardjs.com/) and [here](https://github.com/jhlywa/chess.js).
+The algorithm used is minimax algorithm, and is optimized by using alpha-beta pruning.

 ![chess-bot]({{ site.baseurl }}/images/chess.png "chess-bot")

 ## [Pathfinding Visualizer](https://github.com/Parimal7/pathfinding-visualizer)